JWST/NIRSpec Observations of Salacia-Actaea and M\'ani: Exploring Population-level Trends among Water-ice-rich Kuiper Belt Objects: Discussion

-The ensemble of PW-type KBO spectra in Figure~\ref{fig:discocompare} spans a broad range of relative band depths and continuum slopes.
-In fact, regardless of the choice of normalization wavelength, these spectra exhibit a significantly larger dispersion in spectral shape than the PO- and PC-type compositional classes, indicating a particularly high level of compositional diversity within the PW-type class.
-This finding motivated us to examine the variations in spectral properties among PW-type KBOs in a more quantitative manner.
+The ensemble of \water-type KBO spectra in Figure~\ref{fig:discocompare} spans a broad range of relative band depths and continuum slopes.
+In fact, regardless of the choice of normalization wavelength, these spectra exhibit a significantly larger dispersion in spectral shape than the PO- and \cotwo-type compositional classes, indicating a particularly high level of compositional diversity within the \water-type class.
+This finding motivated us to examine the variations in spectral properties among \water-type KBOs in a more quantitative manner.